Toujours à propos

 Many years have now passed since these young men went to fight against awful things.
 Their service was not in vain, despite the waste of war, yet none of those who returned were untouched by what they had survived.
 As for those who went but were never to return:

 “They shall grow not old, as we that are left grow old;

 Age shall not weary them, nor the years condemn.

 At the going down of the sun and in the morning

 For the Fallen (Laurence Binyon 1869—1943) was published in The Times of London in 1914.
 The fourth stanza quoted here was recited at the dedication of the London Cenotaph in 1919.
 Among English-speaking peoples, the Ode has become part of the custom and usage of Armistice Day and like solemnities, where the young and the old gather to give thanks and to reflect.
 In thinking about its Edwardian tone it is well to remember that Binyon, himself too old for armed service in the Great War, stepped forward to serve as a stretcher-bearer in the trenches of the Western Front.

 The Squadron badge

-Prepared by the then Chester Herald as Inspector of RAF Badges and approved by HM King George VI in July 1938, the badge recalls the origins of 211 Squadron in the latter part of World War I. Taken from the coat of arms of the Belgian city of Bruges (Brugge), the capital of Flanders and a port since mediaeval times, the city was the seat of the Counts of Flanders and the Dukes of Burgundy.
-The lion rampant is Bruges blue, with claws and tongue the conventional heraldic gules (red), and wearing the golden coronet of a Duke.
+Prepared at the College of Arms by the then Chester Herald as Inspector of RAF Badges and approved by HM King George VI in July 1938, the badge recalls the origins of 211 Squadron in the latter part of World War I. Taken from the coat of arms of the Belgian city of Bruges (Brugge), the capital of Flanders and a port since mediaeval times, the city was the seat of the Counts of Flanders and the Dukes of Burgundy.
+The lion rampant is azure (that is, the blue of Bruges), with claws and tongue the conventional heraldic gules (red), and wearing the golden coronet of a Duke.
 The lion’s disjointed paws and head are heraldic acknowledgement of the squadron's efforts in the anti-submarine campaign: the destruction of Bruges docks.